One Medical claims to be the future of healthcare. But it relies on a broken system

 On Friday, One Medical, a concierge primary care brand with better tech than the average private practice, went public, raising $245 million.
 The company has pitched itself as the future of modern medicine, but its model relies on keeping the existing broken healthcare system the same.

 For its debut, One Medical priced at the low end of its range: $14 per share.
 On listing day, it quickly jumped up to around $20 per share, revealing excitement for the company.
 One Medical partners with 6,000 employers, accepts most health insurance, and serves nearly 400,000 patients in nine metropolitan areas with more growth ahead.
 Still, it has a history of losses that may continue.
-In 2018, the company had a net loss of $45.5 million and in the first nine months of 2019, the company had a net loss of $34.2 million.
+In 2018, the company had a net loss of $45.5 million, and in the first nine months of 2019, the company had a net loss of $34.2 million.
 One Medical has largely chalked these losses up to growing pains associated with scaling.

 “It took us a few years to figure out the model,” says CEO Amir Dan Rubin.
 “But now we have an approach that we think can scale properly.”

 The company launched in 2007 with the mission of becoming an updated version of traditional primary care—one that has better administrative technology, telemedicine visits, and the ability for patients to quickly communicate with a doctor.
 One Medical pays doctors a salary to remove incentives for doctors to churn through patients.
-However, the company still gets paid per patient visit and revenues are driven by how many people its staff sees.
+However, the company still gets paid per patient visit, and revenues are driven by how many people its staff sees.
 It also relies on employer-funded health insurance for the majority of its revenue.
 For specialty care, One Medical refers out to hospital networks as any other primary doctor would.
 While One Medical has certainly updated its infrastructure, the rest of the model is very much built to work inside the existing healthcare framework.

 Amir Dan Rubin